fgx/fgx-globe/readme.md

 * Release 1.0 ~ Many issues.
 * Takes too long to load.
 But, once loaded, you can pan, zoom and rotate with your mouse,
-* Edit the Latitude and the longitude to go to new location
+* Edit the latitude and the longitude to go to new location
 * Or choose a different city from the drop down list.
 * Both of these actions take way too long.
 We will have to learn how to cheat here,
 * Next is the list of 27,151 airports with 27,151 tooltips << Try that with PostGIS.